Utah Deaf History and Culture

 Author's Note

-Being part of the school naming process in 2011 was an incredible experience that honored the remarkable contributions of Kenneth C. Burdett to the Utah School for the Deaf.
-I would like to give a big shoutout to Trena Roueche, the former Associate Superintendent, for her outstanding leadership in guiding the naming process through the ballot and organizing the ceremony to celebrate Kenneth.
-I also want to thank Dr. Michelle Tanner, who was a teacher at the Jean Massieu School of the Deaf at the time, for connecting me with Trena for name recommendations.
-I truly appreciate the collaborative efforts of everyone involved in this meaningful initiative.
-Their dedication to honoring Kenneth's legacy will undoubtedly leave a lasting impact on the community.
+Being part of the school naming process in 2011 was a memorable experience that celebrated Kenneth C. Burdett, affectionately known as "KB," and his significant contributions to the Utah School for the Deaf.
+I want to express my gratitude to Trena Roueche, the former Associate Superintendent, for her excellent leadership in managing the naming process and organizing the ceremony in KB's honor.
+I also want to thank Dr. Michelle Tanner, a teacher at the Jean Massieu School of the Deaf at that time, for connecting me with Trena regarding name recommendations.
+I appreciate the teamwork from everyone involved in this important initiative.
+Their commitment to honoring KB's legacy will have a lasting impact on the community.

-My personal connection to Kenneth makes this tribute even more special.
+My personal connection to KB makes this tribute even more special.
 I had the privilege of meeting him once at my wedding reception in 1999.
-The stories shared by my father-in-law, Kenneth L. Kinner, a former student of Kenneth Burdett, as well as those from Ronald C. Burdett, Kenneth's son and my college instructor, truly moved me.
-Meeting Kenneth before his passing in 2000 is a moment I will always cherish.
+The stories shared by my father-in-law, Kenneth L. Kinner, a former student of KB, and by Ronald C. Burdett, KB's son and my college instructor, truly moved me.
+Meeting KB before his passing in 2000 is a moment I will always cherish.
 The decision to name the school in his honor is even more meaningful.

-We will never forget his long service and dedication to the Utah School for the Deaf, both as a student and a staff member.
-Kenneth C. Burdett left a tremendous impact on our community, and we can all celebrate and honor his legacy.
-His passion for education and unwavering support for his peers inspired countless individuals.
-His spirit will continue to guide us as we strive to live by his values.
-As we move forward, we commit to ensuring that Kenneth's legacy lives on in the hearts and minds of future generations.
+We will always remember KB's remarkable dedication and long service to the Utah School for the Deaf, both as a student and as a staff member.
+His significant impact on our community is something we all celebrate and honor.
+KB’s passion for education and steadfast support for his peers inspired many.
+His spirit will guide us as we strive to embody his values.
+Moving forward, we commit to keeping KB's legacy alive in the hearts and minds of future generations.

 Thank you!